stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 #import "@preview/abbr:0.2.3"
-== Machine Learning
+== Deep Learning
-Machine Learning has gained increasing popularity in recent years, particularly through advancements in #abbr.pla[NN].
+Deep Learning has gained increasing popularity in recent years, particularly through advancements in #abbr.pla[NN].
 These developments have significantly expanded the capabilities of automated data-driven modeling across various domains.
 In this chapter, we focus primarily on #abbr.pla[NN] architectures, as they form the core modeling approach used in this project.

 === Feedforward Neural Networks<fnn>